ShreechandanaMettu/Machine-Learning/README.md

+### Instructions
+- contains datasets and fully editable .ipynb files for your machine learning and data analysis practice

 ### List of Projects:
 - Prediction of Wine Quality using Machine Learning Algorithms
 - Predidictive Analysis using a committee of deep learning models on the Fashion MNIST dataset